huntdatacenter/about/pages/index.md

   - title: Explore
     href: /products/explore/
     img: /img/product-explore.png
-    subtitle: Your journey awaits.
+    subtitle: Make it easy.
     text: |
-      Explore and analyse your data within trusted research environments with easy access to your favorite tools in Workbench.
+      Start to explore and analyse your sensitive data in trusted research environments with easy access to preferred tools in HUNT Workbench.
   - title: Evolve
     href: /products/evolve/
     img: /img/product-evolve.png
-    subtitle: Take your ideas to the next level.
+    subtitle: Evolve your ideas.
     text: |
-      Manage and grow your research portfolio, your team and scientific career seamlessly through our Evolve package.
+      Evolve is for scientific groups that aims to evolve and expand their ideas, careers, collaborations, data and methods with flexible choices.
   - title: Scientific Suite
     href: /products/scientific-suite/
     img: /img/product-scientific-suite.png
-    subtitle: Gathering great minds.
+    subtitle: Gather great minds.
     text: |
-      For research centers and large-scale research efforts who require additional resources, speed and portfolio management.
+      Scientific suite allows research centers and large-scale efforts both flexibility and control over large and diverse research portfolios.

 overview_by_role:
   title: 'Overview by role'
   subtitle: 'Read about our products from your own perspective.'